Check out these smartphone apps for your budget and debt. These can be a game changer for you!

 This is another tool to help you with your budget.
 It was created by a regular person – just like you.
 What is great about this software is that it is real time.
 When you shop at the store, your purchase can show up right in your account!
 You can see every single penny that has been spent, broken down by each category (you’ve created).

-Try this one for free for 34 days, and then you will need to purchase it.
-While it is ready to be used on your PC or Mac, you can also can get it for your Apple, Kindle and Android Devices and the annual cost is $60.
+Try this one for free for 34 days, and then you will need to purchase it and then the annual cost is $60.

 3. EVERY DOLLAR